 AI-powered systems excel at extracting and mapping product attributes.
 When new products are added to the catalog, AI algorithms can automatically identify and extract relevant attributes from product descriptions and data feeds.
 These attributes are then mapped to the appropriate categories, making it easier for customers to use filters and refine their searches based on specific criteria.

 AI leverages customer behavior and historical data to offer personalized product recommendations.
 By analyzing the browsing and purchase history of individual customers, AI-driven product taxonomy systems can suggest products that align with their preferences and past interactions.
 This personalized approach not only enhances the procurement experience but also increases the chances of upselling and cross-selling.

 Product catalogs in e-commerce platforms are dynamic, with new products being added and existing ones updated regularly.
 AI-powered product taxonomy systems can adapt to these changes in real-time.
 As the catalog evolves, AI algorithms continuously learn and improve their categorization and recommendation capabilities, ensuring that the taxonomy remains up-to-date and relevant.

-Creating a Product Taxonomy for eCommerce Business
+How to Use AI Powered Product Taxonomy for eCommerce Business

 - Analyze Product Categories: Begin by analyzing your product offerings and identifying key categories and subcategories.